-Paris: Macron calls police killing of teen 'unforgivable'
+France shooting: Fresh unrest amid anger over killing of teen

 According to French media, police initially suggested the teen drove his car towards them with the intention of hurting them.

-But footage posted online and verified by the AFP news agency tells a different story.

-It shows two officers at the vehicle.
-One points his weapon at the driver through the window and appears to fire at point-blank range as he tries to drive off.
+But footage posted online and verified by the AFP news agency shows an officer pointing his weapon at the driver through his window and appearing to fire at point-blank range as he tries to drive off.

-The agency also reports that a person in the video can be heard saying, "You're going to be shot in the head" - but it is unclear who says it.
+The agency also reports that a person in the video can be heard saying: "You're going to be shot in the head" - but it is unclear who says it.

 Two others were in the car at the time of the shooting.
 One fled while another, also a minor, was arrested and held by police.